DOCS

 });

-Once Hello has been configured, you need to set up Checkout to work with your site.
-Checkout is responsible for allowing the customer to enter their shipping information, calculate landed cost, and complete the order.
+Checkout is responsible for allowing the customer to enter their shipping and billing information, calculate landed cost, collect payment, and complete the order.

 Checkout will share contextual data with Hello, such as the visitor's location, language, and currency.
-This ensures that the customer's experience is consistent across the whole shopping process.
+This ensures that the customer's experience is consistent across the entire shopping process.

 You can configure all Checkout settings in both Dashboard and the Zonos JS script.
 If you have already configured Checkout in Dashboard, the script will load those settings and use them.
 If you specify any values in the checkoutSettings property of the Zonos.init function, the script will use those values instead.